luisschubert/uberJr/README.md

-# uberJr
+# uberJr – Installation and Configuration Guide

-user installation and configuration guide
+For best practice install Ubuntu in a Virtual Machine and run uberJr in sandboxed environment to ensure consistent performance.

-For best result install Ubuntu in a Virtual Machine and run uberJr in sandboxed environment to ensure consistent performance.
+## 1. Install Python (if you don't already have it)

-1. Install Python (if you don't already have it) https://www.python.org/downloads/
+https://www.python.org/downloads/
 We are using version 2.7
 run `python` in your terminal of choice to launch a python interpreter.